How the Right Running Shoes Can Help You Avoid Shin Splints

 There has been some concern in recent years that stability shoes may cause shin splints.
 In fact, some runners have taken up barefoot running to reduce injuries.

 But wearing minimalist running shoes may create an increased risk for calf and shin pain.
 The American Academy of Orthopaedic Surgeons has expressed concern about this trend.

-Shoes with a rocker shape, for example, can give you flexibility when your foot rises off the ground, a smooth ride when your foot is moving forward and stable cushioning at ground contact.
+Shoes with a rocker shape, for example, can give you flexibility when your foot rises off the ground, a smooth ride when your foot is moving forwards and stable cushioning at ground contact.
 Higher foam height and less material between the insole and midsole also help create a more responsive experience.

 Lastly, when shopping for shoes that help prevent shin splints, look for shoes that have been tested to reduce injury.

-For instance, as part of the Project: Run Fearless program, scientists at the Nike Sports Research Lab have combined clinical evidence about running mechanics with insights from real runners to develop a responsive, lightweight shoe that still provides comfort and support.
+For instance, as part of the Project: Run Fearless programme, scientists at the Nike Sports Research Lab have combined clinical evidence about running mechanics with insights from real runners to develop a responsive, lightweight shoe that still provides comfort and support.

 Each time the lab releases a new Project: Run Fearless shoe, they submit it for rigorous testing to see if it actually helps reduce running-related injuries.
 Recent study results indicate that their designs are on the right track.

 But these shoe experts also advise that a shoe alone can't keep you healthy.
-Other factors play an essential role in keeping you injury-free.
+Other factors play an essential role in keeping you injury free.